Joe Halewood is a housing consultant with over 20 years experience.

 Welfare reform (sic) – as reform means to improve – is all about people and how they react.
 It is not about bricks and mortar in the traditional housing view and welfare reforms policies put the social into social housing and bring it to the fore.
 The change needed for social housing is radical

 The welfare reform agenda is a seismic cultural shift for social housing and yet not all of the consequences and impacts are known and many are speculative leading to uncertainty with an acceptance of the need to change yet not knowing how to change and in which direction to turn.

-If social landlords and tenants don’t challenge these reforms now there will soon be nothing left to fight for or over.
+If social landlords and tenants don’t change and begin to challenge these reforms and keep their we have always done it this way culture there will soon be nothing left to fight for or over.

 The radical nature of the policies require radical responses both reactively and proactively from a sector that is set in its ways and is very cautious by nature and habit.

 Now with the May 2015 election result giving a Conservative majority and carte blanche to fully implement their reforms upon what they term the subsidised sector its going to be lively and busy the next 5 years.

 Joe regularly speaks at conferences and seminars over welfare reform issues and provokes much discussion in lively debates.
 Yet words are nowhere near enough and actions need to be taken in order to preserve the social housing model